kmlawson/plain-day/README.md

 path: '[PATH TO YOUR DIARY DIRECTORY]'
 ```

 This path will determine where new diary entries are created.
+You can also set the defaul `format`, `suffix`, and `editor` in this configuration file.

 Other options are available if you show the help: `pday --help`